Are you thinking of becoming a volunteer for research? Are you a current or past volunteer? If so, we hope we can answer any questions you have.

 Additional Information for:

-If a research project involves children, the researcher needs to ask the parent or guardian to let their child be in the project.
+If a research project involves children, the researcher likely needs to ask the parent or guardian to let their child be in the project.
 The researcher has to give you details about the research so you can make this choice.
 A form called the Parental Permission Form is given to the parents, which explains the research.
 You will likely be asked to sign and date this form if you agree to let your child participate.
 Read this form carefully.
 Pay attention to the risks of participating and the things your child will be asked to do in the project.
 Think about the information the researcher wants to get from your child.
 Could it make your child upset or uncomfortable?
 These kinds of questions may cause emotional distress to your child or your child's responses could be subpoenaed in court.
 You can ask questions at any time and/or decide to not let your child participate.

 Your Child's Assent